Frequently Asked Questions

 A: UNC sponsors an anatomic and clinical residency program.
 It is a 4 year program that has anatomic and clinical pathology integrated over all 4 years.
 It is accredited by the ACGME.
 There are 26.5 months of required AP rotations, 18 months of required CP rotations (including 4 selectives), and 3.5 additional elective months which may be either AP or CP electives.
 There are a total of 7.5 elective/selective months.

 Q: How many resident positions are in the program?

 A: We are currently accredited for 17 residents.
 For the 2018 match, we are seeking 4 PGY1 positions, all through the residency match.

 Q: Where can I find information about the curriculum and rotations?

-A: A copy of the block rotation diagram and descriptions of each rotation may be found on our website.
+A: A copy of the block rotation diagram and descriptions of each rotation may be found on our curriculum page.